swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 ### Chunking challenges

-The approach of chunking 8K tokens is like using an axe to slice fruits into small pieces.
+The approach of chunking 8K tokens into one vector is like using an axe to slice fruits into small pieces.

 The pieces of fruit (vector embeddings) you get are too big and often mixed together which means it’s harder to find the fruit you are looking for (query vector).